calblueprint/dccentralkitchen/docs/node/getting-started.md

 3. Add `.env`

    We use `.env` as our config file for secrets and API keys.
 Duplicate `.env.example`, name it `.env`, and fill in all missing fields.
+   - All Twilio credentials can be found in the **Project Info** section of the [Twilio Console](https://www.twilio.com/console).
+   - `APPIAN_API_KEY` comes directly from Appian -- ask the Healthy Corners administrators for the key, or ask for someone to contact from the Appian team.
+   - Airtable: if you are the primary developer and have access, use the healthycornersdev account's API key and other relevant information.
+See Airtable's guide on [how to find your API key](https://support.airtable.com/hc/en-us/articles/219046777-How-do-I-get-my-API-key-).

    ::: tip
    Some of these are specifically for using the `airtable-schema-generator` package.